Margit Sandemo: Legend of the Ice People

+Trollrunor

+Trollrunor (English Magical Runes; this series has not been translated into English) is a historical series of novels which takes place in Österlen, Sweden in the end of Middle Ages.
+Main characters of Trollrunor are a young girl named Iliana and her partner Ravn, who is a younger son of evil lord Bogislav.
+Their enemy is the malicious Moon Witch.
+First part of this set of books came out 2005, and it has been published in Swedish and Norwegian.
+Trollrunor includes eleven books, and nine of them have been published until this date.
+The eleventh book will be published 26 November 2007 in Norway and a few weeks later in Sweden.

 Books published in English

 Spellbound by Margit Sandemo (the first book in the Sagan om Isfolket series, translated as The Legend of the Ice People) was published in English in the UK by The Tagman Press on 30 June 2008.
 Sandemo came to London to promote its publication.
 Five additional books from the series were also published in 2008.

-Official website

-The Margit Sandemo Official Website was launched in 2008.
-It contains news and information about the publication of her books in the UK.
-Other features include an English language forum and "Messages from Margit", updated by the author herself.

-The English publications of the books by the Tagman Press continue to sell well, the website is no longer updated.
-Unofficial fan sites exist as well.